 You know, as I was reading your review of Acadia just now, I recalled an episode of the old Star Trek series with William Shatner, where the transporter device fails and Captain Kirk ends up in an alternative universe where all the Enterprise crew are identical to those in his own universe, except that they are all evil.
 Since what you say about Acadia is so out of touch with the reality I’m familiar with, I wondered if I had not been suddenly transported into just such a dysfunctional universe, where the restaurant critics are all paranoid delusional psychotics running around pretending to know about food.

 I came close to posting the entire letter, and then a response, but Nancy R wouldn’t let me.
 Probably just as well.
-He’s probably my neighbor; I think someone is watching me.
+I think someone is watching me.

-By the time you read this, Naomi Pomeroy’s newest venture, Beast will have opened.
 The menu is prix fixe.
 It’s BYOB BTW.
 The first menu sounds ambitious, and in the interest of being totally cool, uses no capital letters!
 This alone makes me want to go.
 From their website, “BEAST is loud and we have the infamous chairs from clarklewis- we think the food makes up for it, but you will decide that for yourself.”
 God I hate those chairs.